How Much Do Hurricane Windows Cost?

 Improved Home Security

-Intruders often break into a home through standard glass windows, but the strength of hurricane windows helps prevent break-ins and provides additional security.
+Intruders may be able to break into a home through standard glass windows, but the strength of hurricane windows can help prevent break-ins and provide additional security.
 Some impact-resistant hurricane windows are recessed into the window frame for improved home security.

 Increased Home Value

 In addition to protecting against storm damage, hurricane windows can boost a home’s value.
-It’s common for hurricane windows to have an 80 percent return on investment (ROI) when the time comes to sell the house.
+It’s common for hurricane windows to have 75 percent to 85 percent return on investment (ROI) when the time comes to sell the house.

 Reduced Insurance Costs